jeffmiles63/kokkos-spack/README.md

 ````
 spack install superscience+cuda
 ````
-which flows upstream to the Kokkos dependency, causing the `kokkos+cuda` variant to build.
+This flows upstream to the Kokkos dependency, causing the `kokkos+cuda` variant to build.
+The downstream app (SuperScience) tells the upstream app (Kokkos) how to build.

 Because Kokkos is a performance portability library, it somewhat inverts this principle.
-Kokkos "flows-down", telling your application how best to build for performance.
+Kokkos "flows-down", telling your application how best to configure for performance.
-Rather than a downstream app (SuperScience) telling the upstream (Kokkos) what variants to build, a pre-built Kokkos should be telling the downstream app SuperScience what to build.
+Rather than a downstream app (SuperScience) telling the upstream (Kokkos) what variants to build, a pre-built Kokkos should be telling the downstream app SuperScience what variants to use.
-Kokkos works best when an "expert" configures and installs optimally for your system.
+Kokkos works best when there is an "expert" configuration installed on your system.
-Your build should simply request `-DKokkos_ROOT=<BEST_KOKKOS_FOR_MY_SYSTEM>` and configure appropriately.
+Your build should simply request `-DKokkos_ROOT=<BEST_KOKKOS_FOR_MY_SYSTEM>` and configure appropriately based on the Kokkos it finds.

-Kokkos has many, many variants and many different ways to be built.
+Kokkos has many, many build variants.
 Where possible, projects should only depend on a general Kokkos, not specific variants.
-We recommend instead adding, for each system you build on, an "optimal" Kokkos configuration to your `package.yaml` file (usually found in `~/.spack` for specific users).
+We recommend instead adding, for each system you build on, a Kokkos configuration to your `packages.yaml` file (usually found in `~/.spack` for specific users).
 For a Xeon + Volta system, this could look like:
 ````
  kokkos: